 - Minor burns

-You can also receive current estimated wait times at all of our Urgent Care centers by text.
-Simply text “ccurgent” to 437411.
-Standard messaging rates may apply.
-You can also call 513-636-4848 for wait times any time.
+You can check current estimated wait times at all of our Urgent Care centers online.

 If you bring your child to one of our urgent care centers and our physician feels your child needs to go to the Emergency Department, a transport team will be called so medically trained professionals can accompany you and your child to our main hospital.

 Life-threatening emergencies should be handled in the Emergency Room (ER), and a call to 911 is the best way to get there.
 Please don’t try to take your child to the ER yourself.

 Life-threatening emergencies include:

 - Breathing difficulties (including severe asthma attacks where the child is wheezing too much to count to ten or a baby is wheezing too much to drink or nurse)

 - Severe trauma

 - Head or neck injuries